 4) Be Realistic About the Change Process - On average people have a messy and repetitive route through the stages of change.
 It takes time and circling through.
 It’s not a light switch were we just decide and it happens.
 It’s a process- and not a linear one.
 That’s how it is for all of us.
 Oh, and the amount of time you think you should be able to accomplish or achieve x,y,z--double it--at minimum.

 5) Expect Resistance - Resistance to change is natural, expect it, embrace it, work with it.
 Remember that cornstarchy gak we made in 3rd grade science?
 How when you applied force it was hard and unmoveable yet when you’d relax your hand it would melt through your fingers?
 Treat resistance like gak in your own change process.
 Loosen your grip and let it come and go.
 The harder you fight and force the more likely it will stay stubbornly unmoved.

 6) Connection Helps - Whether you are trying to change a habit or heal a long-standing wound.
 Don’t go it alone.
 Gather your supports and accountability buddies to help you through whatever you are facing.
-This could be a best friend, a therapist, a journal, an on-line forum or a group such as the one I am beginning in May focusing on this very topic.
+This could be a best friend, a therapist, a journal, an on-line forum.

 Dr. Anna Roth is a Holistic Psychologist and Registered Yoga Teacher passionate about integrative and embodied treatment approaches to mental health.
 She thrives at identifying root causes and providing strategic intervention that is as multidimensional as the humans she helps.
 Heartfelt and holistic, Dr. Roth’s method folds in the best of psychology, somatics, spirituality, mindfulness, functional medicine, and yoga to bring about deep and lasting healing.
 She obtained her PhD from the University of Minnesota and is currently working in private practice in South Minneapolis.